SpreadSheetStation/Final-Project_DEZ2025/README.md

 Also not all Data is always clearly shown on trading charts and it still requires precision to hover your mouse cursor over certain spots you want to see some actual metric-numbers about.

-To have all this data neatly organised and presented with a Dashboard gives an advantage by keeping a clear overview when making trade decisions or while backtesting Trades on Bitcoin; without the chance of over overwhelming a trader with TOO MANY stacked indicators on a single trading chart.
+To have all this data neatly organised and presented with a Dashboard gives an advantage by keeping a clear overview when making trade decisions or while backtesting Trades on Bitcoin; without the issue of over overwhelming a trader with too many stacked indicators on a single trading chart.

 Most traders face losses, highlighting the need for clear, organized data over cluttered chart indicators.
 Besides a well developed strategy & mindset, the winning edge isn't found in having extra indicators stacked, but in proper and clear organisation of data, which will lead to a better comprehension of the price action.
 On chart indicators are often used in a visual relative way and— with X&Y-axis stretched/compressed to personal preferences —it can often be very misleading what a "big" or "small" candlestick or volume bar is.
 Actual data and numbers can be beneficial for advanced traders who prefer to dive deeper.
 This is what this data pipeline is providing to traders/investors who use the 1Day Timeframe (which is an important time frame for swing traders) to trade/invest in Bitcoin and backtest their Bitcoin trades/investments.